 So there you have it!
 7 steps to transform your construction firm from technology laggard to industry trend-setter.

 What have been your experiences implementing mobile apps across your construction firm?
 What lessons have you learned?
-We'd love to hear from you in the comments below!
+We'd love to hear from you in the comments below or join our community forum and talk to others in your field and beyond!